kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

-Rem is surly, snippy, lash out at everyone, can't take a joke
+Rem is surly, snippy, lash out at everyone, can't take a joke, get over yourself.